huaweicloud/terraform-provider-huaweicloud/docs/data-sources/rds_flavors.md

 # huaweicloud_rds_flavors

 Use this data source to get available HuaweiCloud rds flavors.
-This is an alternative to `huaweicloud_rds_flavors_v3`

 ## Example Usage